 Research Support Details

-The Higher Degree Research (HDR) Team in UNSW Built Environment offers research support of up to $3000 for PhD students currently enrolled in the Faculty.
+The Higher Degree Research (HDR) Team in UNSW School of Built Environment offers research support of up to $3000 for PhD students currently enrolled in the School.
 The goal is to facilitate successful and on-time completion of PhD students in their study.

 Applications are open in the months of February and July, while the outcomes will be released in March and August respectively.
 The support fund will be provided as a reimbursement and fund awarded must be used by November each year.

 Guidelines for the Use of Research Support Funds